Sarah-Bue/tic-tac-toe/README.md

 The code to remove the outer borders of the board has been adapted from Patricia Nicole Opetina's code found on [Dev.to](https://dev.to/pat_the99/how-to-remove-outside-borders-of-a-3x3-grid-using-css-e-g-tic-tac-toe-ui-4ao8).

-The code for the preview-hover function was adapted from [Codebrainer](https://www.codebrainer.com/blog/tic-tac-toe-javascript-game).
+The code for the preview-hover function has been adapted from [Codebrainer](https://www.codebrainer.com/blog/tic-tac-toe-javascript-game).

+The code for the animated backrgound has been adapted from Álvaro on [Codepen](https://codepen.io/alvarotrigo/pen/gOddjdL).

 [Back to top ⇧](#tic-tac-toe)